Skip to main content

 What is a Bachelor of Arts Degree Able to Do for Your Career?

-One of the most important things to consider when exploring a Bachelor of Arts degree is what the degree can do for you, your career and your life.
+One of the most important things to consider when exploring a Bachelor of Arts degree is what it can do for you, your career and your life.
 When it comes to a BA degree, there's a lot of potential.

 It's no wonder that the number of Americans with bachelor's degrees has consistently risen over the last decade: they offer a valuable, in-demand education with significant career benefits.*

-According to BLS data, the median weekly salary for bachelor’s degree holders — $1,493 per week — is 41% higher than workers with an associate degree and 66% higher than workers with only a high school diploma.*
+According to BLS data, the 2024 median weekly salary for bachelor’s degree holders — $1,543 per week — was 40% higher than workers with an associate degree and 65% higher than workers with only a high school diploma.*

-Data shows it pays to advance from an associate degree to a bachelor's.* Earning a Bachelor of Arts is also a necessary step toward entering most graduate programs, such as a master’s degree.
+Earning a bachelor's degree is also a necessary step toward entering most graduate programs, such as a master’s degree.
 A master's can pave the way for even more job opportunities and earning potential.*

 No matter what you hope to achieve in your career, a Bachelor of Arts degree could help you get started toward your ideal future.